OscarKhaing/cse15l-lab-reports/lab-report-5.md

 # Option 4: -maxdepth

-The last option we will look at is `-maxdepth`.
+The fourth option we will look at is `-maxdepth`.
 This command is selected through the github repo [https://math2001.github.io/article/bashs-find-command/](https://math2001.github.io/article/bashs-find-command/).

-As its name suggests, `-maxdepth` basically tells the find the only recursively find "things" in subdirectories that are in only specified levels under the current working directory.
+As its name suggests, `-maxdepth` basically tells the command to return found "things" in subdirectories that are in only specified levels or less levels under the current working directory.

+A `depth` of 0 would mean only looking into the current working directory, and a `depth` of 1 would mean looking into **BOTH** the current working directory **AND** all subdirectories in the current directory.

 For your reference, below is the directory structure of the current working directory `written_2/`: